-Our estimates for the UK (Table 8) show that over the whole sample period the coefficient on inflation expectations is not significantly larger than 1.
+Our estimates for the UK (Table 4) show that over the whole sample period the coefficient on inflation expectations is not significantly larger than 1.
 Furthermore, the money market interest rate seems to have reacted to both the exchange rate and the money supply.

 Given the instability in the estimated reaction function until the mid-1980s, we reestimated the equation for the 1985-1996 sample.
-Our estimated equations (see Tables 9 and 10) show that the policy horizon became substantially shorter after the 1985 Sterling crisis- interest rates reacting to one-quarter ahead expected inflation - and the coefficient on expected inflation becomes significantly larger than one.
-Within this, the other minor shifts in policy regimes are also apparent (see Figure 7).
+This shows that the policy horizon became substantially shorter after the 1985 Sterling crisis- interest rates reacting to one-quarter ahead expected inflation - and the coefficient on expected inflation becomes significantly larger than one.
+Within this, the other minor shifts in policy regimes are also apparent (see Figure 4).
 For instance, the estimated coefficient on the sterling effective exchange rate was significant between 1988-1992, capturing both the 'shadowing the DM' and the ERM phases in UK policy.
 By contrast, the coefficients on the output gap became less significant during the ERM phase, as domestic policy objectives were sacrificed for the external objective.